Thomas Gwyn Empy Elger – Selenographer, Astronomer and Author

 Thomas Gwyn Empy Elger was one of the unsurpassed amateur lunar observers of the Victorian era.
 Thomas had developed an interest in astronomy from an early age and was best known in his day as a ‘selenographer’.
 Selenography is the study of the moon.
 His family had lived for generations in Bedford and were prominent in local affairs.

 His grandfather, Isaac Elger, (1764 -1806), a carpenter and builder, was a member of the Improvement Commission and had been Mayor of the town in 1802.
 He was also Lieutenant of the Bedford Volunteer Light Infantry in 1803.

 His father, Thomas Gwyn Elger (1794 -1841), was a successful builder, carpenter and architect.
 He purchased land and quickly developed it providing cheap housing in Bedford mainly north of Tavistock Street and in the town centre.
-The Harpur Trust’s girls’ and infants’ school was built in 1840 and was one of his last buildings.
-This was demolished in 1974.
-As a builder, his best known remaining building is the Literary and Scientific Institute, built in 1834.
-This is now known as the Harpur Suite in Harpur Street.
-He was also a Magistrate and became Mayor in 1830, 1835 and 1838.
-He died at his home after a serious illness.
+He was a Magistrate and three times Mayor, 1830, 1835, and 1838.

 Isaac and Thomas, the grandfather and father, are buried in St Mary’s Churchyard, St Mary’s Street, Bedford.

 His uncle, Isaac Elger (1799-1851), was a surgeon living in Elger’s Row, St. John’s, Bedford.
 Isaac was a member of the Improvement Commission, vice chairman of the Poor Law Guardians and a director of the Bedford Railway Company which succeeded in building Bedford’s first railway line to Bletchley in 1846.